TobiasVanDyk/Midi-DOS/README.md

       are used in Polling Mode i.e. IRQ line not used. ( The Activate-Run
       Option does require an IRQ assignment. ) Note that the other
-      options do need a SERY:X allocation however, i.e. to configure these use the DOS commandline [MidiWise SERY:X].
+      options do need a SERY:X allocation however, i.e. to configure these use the DOS commandline {MidiWise SERY:X}.
   (7) Examples and Set-Up :
       (a) MIDIWISE SERA:3 SERB:4 SERC:1 SERD:2 SERD:D SERC:D SERA:E SERB:E
           Assign Port A = Serial Port 3 (COM3), and enable Port A.